On this page

 - Ask someone you trust to come to the appointment with you.

 What is the process for getting fully vaccinated against COVID-19?

-The COVID-19 vaccines currently available in Australia all need to be taken in two doses, in what’s called the ‘primary course’.
+The COVID-19 vaccines currently available in Australia initially need to be taken in two doses, in what’s called the ‘primary course’.
 This means that you have the first shot, wait for several weeks, and then get the second shot.
-It also means that your immunity develops over time, which you can discuss with your healthcare professional.
-You should ask questions like:

 “What will the process of being vaccinated be like?”
-Different places are currently offering vaccination – GPs, pop-up clinics, hospitals and state centres are some examples.
-Depending on where you go, the process might be different – your healthcare professional can talk you through what it’ll be like so you feel prepared, or check out our guide to different vaccination options.
+Different places are currently offering vaccination – GPs, pharmacies, pop-up clinics and state centres are some examples.
+Depending on where you go, the process might be different.
+Your healthcare professional can talk you through what it’ll be like so you feel prepared, or check out our guide to different vaccination options.

 “How do I book the second vaccination?”
 This is an important question because different places may organise this differently – just ask the person who administers your vaccine.

 “What should I do to protect my immunity and others until I am fully vaccinated?”
 As a general rule, you should continue following COVID-safe practices like wearing a mask, social distancing, and following the government health restrictions.
 However, specific questions about immunity and your personal health conditions should always be discussed with your healthcare professional.

 Prepare and ask questions

 There are regular updates to the COVID-19 vaccine situation, and it’s normal to have questions or concerns.
 With your healthcare professional, you might like to discuss the vaccine that is available to you, how it will impact your personal health, or when you should get your booster and why.